agbrs/agb/README.md

 ## Stability

-While in 0.x releases, we are following a semi-semantic versioning.
+While agb is in the pre-1.0 phase, we follow a semi-semantic versioning scheme to ensure compatibility between minor releases.
-So 0.x.y will be compatible with 0.x.z provided that y > z, but any changes to the minor version will be incompatible with one another.
+Specifically, any 0.x.y release is guaranteed to be compatible with another 0.x.z release provided that y > z, but there may be breaking changes between minor releases (i.e., changes to the second digit, e.g., between 0.1 and 0.2).

-Once we hit version 1.0, we will maintain stronger semantic versioning.
+Once agb reaches version 1.0, we will transition to stronger semantic versioning, meaning that any breaking changes will be indicated by an increment to the major version (i.e., the first digit, e.g., from 1.0 to 2.0).

 ## Acknowledgments